-We, and the other PwC firms in the Network are committed to delivering quality audits around the world.
-To maximise consistency in the Network, a formal curriculum developed at the Network level provides access to courses covering the PwC audit approach and tools, updates on auditing standards and their implications, and areas of audit risk and engagement quality.
+PwC Channel Islands, and other PwC firms in the Network are committed to delivering quality assurance services around the world.
+To maximise consistency in the Network, the formal curriculum, developed at the Network level, provides access to training materials covering the PwC audit approach and tools, updates on auditing standards and their implications, and areas of audit risk and areas of focus for improved quality.

-This formal learning is delivered using blended learning, which includes remote access and classroom learning.
-This learning supports our focus on audit quality and provides our practitioners with the opportunity to sharpen their professional judgement, scepticism, technical and professional skills.
+This formal learning is delivered using a blend of delivery approaches, which include remote access, classroom learning and on-the-job support.
+The curriculum supports our primary training objective of audit quality, while providing practitioners with the opportunity to sharpen their professional judgement, scepticism, technical and professional skills.